What is psikat?

 Highest Q W E R T Y U I O P

 The 27 note keys span the active scale.
-The actual pitches depend on the selected scale, octave, and transpose settings.
+Pitches depend on the selected scale, octave, and transpose settings.

 Shortcut Action

-When a Multi Sample track is selected, scale, chord, octave, and transpose modifiers are bypassed — keys map directly to cells.
-Note transpose shortcuts (Cmd+Arrows) are also disabled.
+When a Multi Sample track is selected, scale, chord, octave, and transpose modifiers are bypassed.

 Reference Tables